-Often, young children are the most at risk of drowning because infants and toddlers can end up face down in shallow water just one or two inches deep, and drown in a matter of seconds.
+Often infants and toddlers are the most at-risk of drowning because they can end up face-down in shallow water just one or two inches deep, and drown in a matter of seconds.
 In fact, according to Dr. Mark Muir, trauma medical director at University Hospital and assistant professor at UT Health San Antonio, drowning is one of the leading causes of death in children ages 1 to 4.

 While young children are more at risk from drowning in shallower water, teenage and adult men are at higher risk of drowning due to reckless behavior and not taking proper water safety precautions.

 “The statistics actually demonstrate, unfortunately, that men drown more often, particularly as adults and teenagers,” said Dr. Craig Cooley, a University Hospital emergency medical physician and assistant professor at UT Health San Antonio.

 How Can I Practice Good Water Safety?

 Some good water safety tips to remember include:

 - Avoid alcohol

 - Swim at a depth that’s safe for you